 Route 1: No formal academic qualifications

 Students with no formal academic education can register to take exams at any level within the F.I.A.
-There is no requirement to complete the Introductory Certificate in Financial and Management Accounting or the Intermediate Certificate in Financial and Management Accounting prior to completing the Diploma in Accounting and Business, although students are strongly recommended to do so by the ACCA.
-The mature student entry route (MSER) to enter the ACCA Professional Qualification has been disbanded by ACCA since students can start studying the FIA at any level, including the Diploma in Accounting and Business, which is equivalent to the Knowledge exams of the Fundamentals Level.
+There is no requirement to complete the ACCA Diploma in Financial and Management Accounting (RQF Level 2) or the ACCA Diploma in Financial and Management Accounting (RQF Level 3) prior to completing the ACCA Diploma in Accounting and Business (RQF Level 4), although students are strongly recommended to do so by the ACCA.
+The mature student entry route (MSER) to enter the ACCA Professional Qualification has been disbanded by ACCA since students can start studying the FIA at any level, including the ACCA Diploma in Accounting and Business (RQF Level 4), which is equivalent to the Applied Knowledge exams of the Fundamentals Level.

 Route 2: Meeting the minimum entry requirement for the ACCA Qualification

-Students who meet the minimum academic entry requirements to commence the ACCA Qualification can either register for the ACCA Qualification and commence their studies at the Knowledge Module with F1, F2 and F3; or register on the FIA and complete the Introductory and Intermediate Certificates in Financial and Management Accounting if they prefer to take this route initially, in order to obtain additional certificates before commencing their studies on the ACCA Professional Qualification.
+Students who meet the minimum academic entry requirements to commence the ACCA Qualification can either register for the ACCA Qualification and commence their studies at the Applied Knowledge Modules with AB, MA and FA; or register on the FIA and complete the ACCA Diplomas in Financial and Management Accounting (RQF Levels 2 & 3) if they prefer to take this route initially, in order to obtain additional certificates before commencing their studies on the ACCA Professional Qualification.

-SBCS also strongly recommends that FIA students start from the Introductory and Intermediate Certificates in order to obtain a solid foundation for the Diploma Papers which are now the same papers comprising the Knowledge Exams of the Fundamentals level of the ACCA Professional Qualification.
+SBCS also strongly recommends that FIA students start from the ACCA Diplomas in Financial and Management Accounting (RQF Level 2 & 3) in order to obtain a solid foundation for the ACCA Diploma in Accounting and Business modules which are now the same modules comprising the Applied Knowledge Exams of the Fundamentals level of the ACCA Professional Qualification.

 English and Mathematics Self-check modules

 In order to assist prospective students in gauging their general level of ability in English and Mathematics, ACCA has developed optional self check modules in both English and Mathematics.
-Needless to say if performances in these modules are weak, a prospective student should take heed and start from the Introductory Certificate to ensure smooth progress through the FIA.
+Needless to say if performances in these modules are weak, a prospective student should take heed and start from the ACCA Diploma in Financial and Management Accounting (RQF Level 2) to ensure smooth progress through the FIA.
 These two Modules are free of charge, optional and easily accessible from the ACCA website at www.accaglobal.com using the following link: ACCA’s Virtual Learning Centre .

 ACCA Caribbean’s Local Office is located at: